stefanprodan/podinfo/docs/4-statefulsets.md

-# StatefulSets with local storage PV
+# StatefulSets with local PV

 Running StatefulSet with with local persistent volumes for bare-metal Kubernetes 1.9 clusters.

 ### Cluster provisioning

-I'm assuming you have tree hosts:
+I'm assuming you have three hosts:

 * kube-master-0
 * kube-node-0